Welcome to our space for industry insight — what we're seeing, hearing, and thinking.

 Start With the Basics

 Your name and contact details need to be at the top.
-I know this sounds ridiculously obvious, but you'd be amazed how many CVs I've received with no name or no phone number.
+We know this sounds ridiculously obvious, but you'd be amazed how many CVs we've received with no name or no phone number.
 If a hiring manager is in a rush and can't immediately see how to reach you, your CV goes in the bin.
-Don't let that be you.

-Nobody Cares About Your Grades
+Nobody Cares About Your Grades (Unless You've Just Graduated)

 Keep It Tight

-Junior to midweight?
-One page.
-Senior to team lead or associate?
-Two pages maximum.
-Your most recent role should have the most detail because that's what's most relevant.
-As you go back in time, the descriptions should get shorter and more concise.
-Only include responsibilities or projects that actually matter for the role you're applying for.
+Your most recent role should have the most detail because that's what hiring managers care about.
+As you go back in time, descriptions should get shorter.
+Only include responsibilities or projects that actually matter for the type of role you're applying for.

 Your Words Matter

-Hobbies Should Add Something
+Hobbies Should Add Something (Or Leave Them Off)

 Proofread Until Your Eyes Hurt

 Then get someone else to proofread it too.
-A parent, a friend, a flatmate, anyone.
-Typos and grammatical errors make you look careless, and that's not the impression you want to give.
-If you don't have anyone to ask, use Grammarly or another tool.
-Just make sure it's clean before you send it.
+A partner, a friend, a flatmate, anyone.
+Typos and grammatical errors make you look careless, and in a visual profession, attention to detail is everything.

 Don't Leave Unexplained Gaps